 Tea brewing guide by type of tea

-Measure one teaspoon (or 2 grams of leaves) for every 6 ounces of water, and heat water just short of boiling.
+Measure one teaspoon of green tea (or 2 grams of leaves) for every 6 ounces of water, and heat water just short of boiling.

 Steep: 1-3 minutes, slightly longer for Chinese green tea